-CCRS Cohort Applications Due June 1!Kristine Kelly, ATLAS Literacy & ELA Coordinator
+CCRS Cohort Applications Due June 1, 2022!Kristine Kelly, ATLAS Literacy Coordinator

 Is your program ready to dig into implementing the College & Career Readiness Standards for Adult Education?
 Would you benefit from a team of teachers and an administrator from your site working together throughout the year with face-to-face workshops on English Language Arts (ELA) and Math, focused time to plan together, and technical assistance from CCRS specialists?

-Consider applying for the 4th CCRS cohort beginning fall 2020!
-Note: Because many consortia have gone through the cohort, we will now be offering the cohort only every other year.
-After the 2020/2021 year, the next offering will be in 2022/2023.
+Consider applying for the next CCRS Implementation Cohort beginning fall 2022!
+Note: Because many consortia have gone through the cohort, we are offering the cohort only every other year.
+After the 2022/2023 year, the next offering will be in 2024/2025.

 But don’t take just my word for it!
 Check out what three participants in the previous Cohort had to say:

 “Participating in the CCRS cohort has inspired me to hold higher expectations of myself as a teacher: creating lessons that are worthwhile and based on complex texts; integrating meaningful writing, speaking and listening, language, and reading tasks; and facilitating more opportunities for students to engage in productive struggle.
 Due to my CCRS cohort work, I also hold higher expectations of my students, and they are rising to the challenge.” (from Rochester)

 “I’m more comfortable now with the CCRS and planning lessons.
 Actually excited!
 The Cohort forced me to do things I have been wanting to do, but now they do not seem so overwhelming.
 Applying more coherency has made a difference.” (from Moorhead)